 That being said, there are some unique situations where a child's behavioral needs require more support than we can offer.
 This is determined on a case by case basis but examples include: continuous self injurious behavior, significant physical or verbal aggression, and/or inappropriate sexual behavior.
 In these cases, the child should be under the care of a multidisciplinary team that includes a psychiatrist and specifically-trained mental health professionals.

 Behavioral therapy, such as ABA, is commonly recommended by pediatricians and neurologists especially for autistic children.
-Some OT's have adopted a behavioral approach but Jenny uses a play-based, developmental approach.
-Developmental, relationship-focused approaches focus on enhancing relationships between caregivers (i.e. parents, therapists, teachers) and children in ways that support the child’s movement through typical levels of development.
+Some OT's have adopted a behavioral approach but Jenny uses a play-based, developmental, relationship-based approach.
+Developmental, relationship-based approaches focus on enhancing relationships between caregivers (i.e. parents, therapists, teachers) and children in ways that support the child’s movement through typical levels of development.

 There are many differences between a behavioral and a developmental approach, the main one being that they are derived from different theoretical models.
 A developmental approach is derived from developmental psychology in which the aim is to understand the behavioral, emotional, physical, and cognitive growth and changes that occur throughout the lifespan.
 It investigates biological, genetic, neurological, psychosocial, cultural, and environmental factors (such as sensory processing, family history, mood, personality, attunement, executive function, motor skills, language, equity & trauma) and the effect of these factors on human development.
 Many of these factors are not outwardly observable, however; it is believed that they are vital to understanding an individual's motivation, strengths, and weaknesses and that they must be considered to facilitate positive development and support children in reaching their fullest potential (www.verywellmind.com/developmental-psychology-4157180).